Pranav9063/ChainGuard/README.md

 ### Security Findings and Remediation Approach
 - **Initial Scan (Single-Stage)**: 756 known vulnerabilities.
 These largely originate from unused Debian OS packages (like `libpython`, coreutils) inherently bundled into the standard `golang:1.25` developer image.
 - **Remediation**:
-  - **App Level**: Attempted upgrading `go.mod` (The Go Gin bindings and dependencies were evaluated to be perfectly up-to-date against latest CVE charts).
+  - **App Level:** All Go dependencies were checked for vulnerabilities using [govulncheck](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck):

+    ```bash
+    govulncheck ./...
+    # Output: No vulnerabilities found.
+    ```
+    This provides direct proof that the application and its dependencies are free of known Go CVEs at build time.
   - **OS Level**: Scrapped the baseline image entirely.
 Changing the runtime base to a multi-stage Alpine build dropped vulnerabilities exponentially to **4 CVEs** (tracked largely via `zlib`).
   - **Ultimate Patching**: Migrated the final operational runtime base entirely to `cgr.dev/chainguard/static:latest`.
 The final scan registered **0 Vulnerabilities**, eliminating the software's structural attack surface altogether.